tweksteen/burst/doc/http.rst

     Start your editor to edit the request, the new request is returned.
     See the configuration parameter :attr:`~conf.Configuration.editor`.

+    .. note:: When editing a Request, you might change the content of a POST request.
+To be valid, the `Content-Length` header should be adapted to the new content length.
+Abrupt will automatically append the correct header if none is found.
+In other word, when editing a POST request, simply remove the `Content-Length` header and Abrupt will do the rest.

   .. method:: play(options)

     Start your editor with two windows.
 Each time the request file is saved,